UltraEngine/Documentation/CPP/ActiveWindow.md

 ## Returns

-Returns the focused window.
+Returns the focused window, or NULL if no application window has the focus.

-# Example
+## Example

 ```c++
 #include "UltraEngine.h"